 So Paul is saying that now is our time, just like Peter said, and we had better take advantage of it.
 We had better not boast against the natural branches, because otherwise we can be cut off even as they were, at this time.
 So, if I can do anything to exhort those of you within the hearing of my voice, please do not let this gift slip from your grasp through neglect.

-So history has repeated itself, and now we find ourselves scattered all over the place, and to those of us who thought maybe we were going to escape right into the kingdom within the Worldwide Church of God, now find ourselves scrambling around trying to find a place where we can be taught, where we can fellowship with people of the same mind.
+So history has repeated itself, and now we find ourselves scattered all over the place, and to those of us who thought maybe we were going to escape right into the Kingdom within the Worldwide Church of God, now find ourselves scrambling around trying to find a place where we can be taught, where we can fellowship with people of the same mind.
 That can be a very stressful proposition because so many ideas and concepts are going forth as a result of the scattering, that it has become a very difficult situation for us.

 One of the helps is prayer.
-So today, for the remainder of this sermon, we're going to look at God's sovereignty and its relationship to prayer, because prayer, brethren, is (maybe I could so far as to say) the single most important thing we do in terms of assuring our salvation.
+So today, for the remainder of this sermon, we are going to look at God's sovereignty and its relationship to prayer, because prayer, brethren, is (maybe I could so far as to say) the single most important thing we do in terms of assuring our salvation.

 I John 5:14 And this is the confidence that we have in him, that, if we ask any thing according to his will, he hears us.